VoiNetwork/learn-more/docs/governance/proposals/links-and-resources.md

 ## Contact Information

-For any questions related to grants and the proposal submission process please reach out to voi.grants@voi.network
+For any questions related to grants and the proposal submission process please reach out to grants@voi.network